Best Florida Beaches Locals Want to Keep Secret

 The Beaches at Caladesi Island State Park

 You’ll feel like you’ve fallen off the grid when you reach Caladesi Island, a barrier island reachable only by boat.
 Take the scenic 20-minute ferry ride from Dunedin, a fishing village less than hour’s drive north of Tampa, to explore Caladesi’s three miles of natural, picture-perfect Florida beaches.
 Upon arrival, pick up picnic supplies and beach chairs at the snack shack.
 From there walk your choice of nature trails to the beach, where you’ll be rewarded with views of an endless horizon and the only sound is of the occasional boater whizzing past.
 Collect seashells, hike the three-mile nature trail that winds through tropical mangrove forests or rent a kayak at the snack shack and explore three miles of paddling trails.
 It’s a slice of Old Florida that’s harder to find these days.
+If you’re looking to travel further, check out the best beaches in Hawaii.

 Sometimes the best thing about a beach is what you won’t find there: On 24-mile-long Playalinda Beach in Titusville on Florida’s East Central coast, there are no buildings nor motorized watersports.
 What you will find, however, is a picturesque sanctuary.
 A visit to this quiet stretch of Cape Canaveral National Seashore requires a drive through the Merritt Island Wildlife Refuge, home to bald eagles, manatees, and loggerhead turtles hiding in wetlands.
 This long swath of undeveloped shoreline is rarely crowded, but what sets this beach apart is its proximity to the refuge, so you can explore trails in the morning and bodysurf in the afternoon.